-Under the Ontario program, the major medical services offered are physician's care in the home and office, including certain minor surgical procedures and prenatal and postnatal care.
+Under the Ontario program, the principal medical service covered is physicians' care in the home and office, including certain minor surgical procedures and prenatal and postnatal care.
 Since Jan.
 1, 1959, basic dental care has been available to the children of mothers' allowance recipients.
 In addition to these medical services, Nova Scotia provides major and minor surgical and obstetrical services and medical attendance in hospital.
-The programs in Saskatchewan, Alberta and British Columbia give complete medical care in the home, office and hospital, including surgical and obstetrical services, specified prescription drugs (except in Alberta, and with a dollar limitation in Saskatchewan) and dental and optical care, sometimes only on authorization and/or with dollar limits.
-All of these plans are completely provincially financed, except in British Columbia where costs are shared on a 90-10 basis with the municipalities assuming their share on a proportionate population basis, and in Ontario where per capita contributions toward the cost of medical services for the assistance group are shared on an 80-20 basis with the municipality of residence.
-In 1960, Manitoba broadened its program of provincial social
+The programs in Saskatchewan, Alberta and British Columbia give complete medical care in the home, office and hospital, including surgical and obstetrical services, specified prescription drugs (except in Alberta, and with a dollar limitation in Saskatchewan for non-life-saving drugs where financial hardship is not demonstrated), and dental and optical care, sometimes only on special authorization and/or with dollar limits.
+The Old Age Assistance group in Saskatchewan is entitled to hospital care only.
+All of these plans are completely provincially financed, except in British Columbia where costs are shared on a 90-10 basis with the municipalities assuming their 10-p.c. share on a basis proportionate to population, and in Ontario where per capita contributions toward the cost of medical services for the Old Age Assistance group are shared on an 80-20 basis with the municipality of residence.
+Manitoba's program of provincial social assistance includes health care for cases of need among the aged and infirm, including those in nursing homes or institutions, the blind and the physically or mentally disabled, mothers with custody of dependent children, and neglected children.
+Services provided include medical and surgical care in homes and doctors' offices, optical and dental care, essential drugs, remedial care and treatment including physiotherapy, emergency transportation and chiropractic treatment.
+Physicians provide care in hospital without charge.